-The fantastic public transportation network is what puts Berlin over the top as a family destination, says Gwen Kozlowski, Wendy’s Trusted Travel Expert for Central Europe.
+The fantastic public transportation network is what puts Berlin over the top as a family destination, says Gwen Kozlowski, one of Wendy’s Trusted Travel Experts for Central Europe.
 “The Berlin Welcome card provides from 48 hours to 6 days of unlimited transportation on the metro, S-Bahn (elevated train), and city buses.
 Every place of note in the city is well served by public transportation, and each card covers one adult and three kids 6 to 14 years old (children under 6 are free), so getting around as a family is easy and a good value.”
 Gwen often puts families at the Adina Hackescher Markt hotel, where a two-bedroom suite costs less than a standard room in many of the city’s five-star accommodations.
 Expose your kids to history at the Checkpoint Charlie House—but only later in the day, she advises, after all the tour buses have left.

 Contact Gwen through our site to be marked as a VIP and get the best trip possible.